ankitsingh1421/code-offenders/README.md

 ## <a name="more">🚀 More</a>

-**Advance your skills with Next.js Pro Course**
+**Advance your skills with Yolo Model **

-Enjoyed creating this project?
-Dive deeper into our PRO courses for a richer learning adventure.
-They're packed with detailed explanations, cool features, and exercises to boost your skills.
-Give it a go!
+These in-depth modules offer detailed insights, hands-on projects, and practical challenges to sharpen your computer vision skills.
+Master real-time detection, custom dataset training, and deployment strategies !

 <a href="https://jsm.dev/tourvisto-readme" target="_blank">
   <img src="public/assets/images/readme-bottom.jpg" alt="Project Banner">
 </a>
- -->